BeanOnARibcage/BiomorphRandomizer/README.md

 An Archipelago mod for Biomorph!
-At present it only randomizes five items in the intro, and it doesn't do some of the things an Archipelago client needs to do.
+At present, it only randomizes five items in the intro.
-For example, the client doesn't handle locations being checked when it's not connected.

 ## Installation Instructions
 These instructions are for the Windows Steam version of the game.
 I haven't tested compatibility with other versions.